Offshore Wind Turbines lined up out at sea

 Researchers from Sandia National Laboratories’ Wind Energy Technologies program and the National Renewable Energy Laboratory’s Offshore Wind Research program recently completed a first-of-its-kind report, “An Operations and Maintenance Roadmap for U.S. Offshore Wind.”

-Funded by the U.S. Department of Energy’s Wind Energy Technologies Office, the roadmap assesses current operation and maintenance practices for U.S. offshore wind farms and future challenges and needs, and providing specific recommendations for technology innovations that could help address identified needs and gaps.
+Funded by the U.S. Department of Energy’s Wind Energy Technologies Office, the roadmap assesses current operation and maintenance practices for U.S. offshore wind farms and future challenges and needs, providing specific recommendations for technology innovations that could help address identified needs and gaps.

 “This roadmap represents a collective effort by Sandia and NREL to gather an accurate assessment of the current state of the offshore wind industry and what is needed to accelerate deployment of cost-effective and reliable offshore wind plants in the United States,” said Principal Investigator Josh Paquette.